Explore Heritage, Nature, Fine Food & Wines in Bourgogne-Franche-Comté

 Economic Strength: Bourgogne-Franche-Comté is known for its strong agricultural and industrial sectors, particularly in wine production, manufacturing, and tourism.

-Economy: Services, approx. 65% (tourism, healthcare and education, and transport and logistics), industry 28% (manufacturing, wine production, aerospace and defense) and agriculture 7% (cattle farming, dairy production, cereal crops and forestry.
+Economy: Services, approx. 65% (tourism, healthcare and education, and transport and logistics), industry 28% (manufacturing, wine production, aerospace and defence) and agriculture 7% (cattle farming, dairy production, cereal crops and forestry.

 Unemployment Rate: Approximately 7.5% (France’s national rate = 7.2%)